Workers Because We Care

 If you have been injured on the job, you should retain a Philadelphia workers’ compensation attorney who understands the Pennsylvania Workers’ Compensation Act and safety regulations.
 Workers’ compensation is a system in which employees are compensated for work-related injuries and illnesses, regardless of fault.
 In exchange, employees give up the right to sue the employer in most situations.
 Workers’ compensation benefits include medical bills, surgery bills, lab tests, disability benefits, permanent injury payments, and death benefits for a spouse and minor dependents in some cases.
 In addition to receiving coverage for injuries sustained on the employer’s premises, you are covered for injuries that you suffer off the premises if you were acting in furtherance of your employer’s business interests.
 For example, if you are hit by a car while on a mandatory business trip for your employer, you could receive workers’ compensation benefits.

-People can be eligible for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) from ages 18-64 if they have a condition that renders them unable to work full-time for 12 months in a row, or that is expected to end in death.
+People can be eligible for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) from ages 18 up to their full retirement age if they have a condition that renders them unable to work full-time for 12 months in a row, or that is expected to end in death.
 These benefits are awarded based on the medical condition that you have and whether you are impaired.
 The Social Security Administration (SSA) lists many types of conditions in its Listing of Impairments.
 If your condition is severe enough to equal an entry in the Listing, you will qualify for benefits.
 Otherwise, the SSA will consider a five-step test that looks at whether there is other work that you can do to determine whether to award benefits.

 You should not leave yourself at the mercy of an insurance company.
 At the Law Offices of Marla A. Joseph, LLC, we will fight for your rights.
 If you need a workers’ compensation lawyer in Philadelphia or assistance with another type of injury claim, you should consult the Law Offices of Marla A. Joseph.
-Ms. Joseph represents people throughout Berks, Bucks, Chester, Dauphin, Delaware, Lehigh, and Montgomery Counties.
+Ms. Joseph represents people throughout Berks, Bucks, Chester, Dauphin, Delaware, Lehigh, and Montgomery Counties and other counties through Eastern Pennsylvania.
 Call Attorney Marla A. Joseph at (215) 884-6664 or click here to send an email and talk to someone on your side.
 There is no obligation, and you pay no fees unless we make a recovery for you.